Origins, history, style: everything you need to know about streetwear

 How can we explain this turnaround?

-Birth of “couture streetwear”
+Birth of “streetwear couture”

 Presentation of the Pigalle brand, spring/summer 2017-2018.

-From left to right: Jaden Smith at the Louis Vuitton fall/winter 2017-2018 show; Pharell Williams walking for Chanel in 2016.
+From left to right: Jaden Smith at the Louis Vuitton Fall/Winter 2017-2018 show; Pharell Williams walking for Chanel in 2016.

 Some celebrities, with street DNA, have also launched their own clothing business .
 For example, we can cite the Yeezy label, launched by Kanye West, Unküt by Booba or, more recently, the Avnier brand created by Orelsan .

-What about the fashion for collaborations?
+What about the fashion of collaborations?

 Supreme x Louis Vuitton.